 The outdoors is a neutral meeting ground and a great place for students to see God in all that he as made.
 Psalms 19:1,2 tells us, “The heavens declare the glory of God; the skies proclaim the work of his hands.
 Day after day they pour forth speech; night after night they reveal knowledge.”

-Lifelines resource teams are set up to be teams of experts that can help resource the larger ministry of Campus Crusade for Christ.
+Lifelines resource teams are set up to be teams of experts that can help resource the larger ministry of Cru, formally know as Campus Crusade for Christ.
 These resource teams are set up with the ability to travel to different campus to minister or bring students to there location where they are surrounded by outdoor resources.
-One of the things Lifelines does best is to help open doors to different groups on campus for Campus Crusade staff to minister to.
+One of the things Lifelines does best is to help open doors to different groups on campus for Cru staff to minister to.
 It is hard to turn down a free trip white-water rafting or rock climbing.
 Through a whole day of experiences relationships are formed that spiritual journey’s often started.